Vision Therapy and Learning at Hartsdale Family Eyecare

 Many optometrists support the use of vision therapy as part of a multidisciplinary approach to the treatment of certain types of learning disabilities.
 They contend that, in many cases, children with learning disabilities also have underlying vision problems that may be contributing in some degree to their learning problems.
 It's possible, they say, that these learning-related vision problems may be successfully treated with optometric vision therapy, which may improve the child's overall capacity for learning.

 Many ophthalmologists, on the other hand, feel vision therapy is ineffective in treating any type of learning problem and say there is no scientific evidence to support the claim that the correction of vision problems reduces the severity of learning disabilities.
+However, there is years of evidence and support showing the effectiveness of vision therapy in helping children with reading and comprehension.

 The First Steps